adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* gls and co. should use TypeName instead of FullTypeName, something else other than type
-* Fix gls of the result of gls to return the same thing, not the entityset
 * Show-GraphHelp should take a uri
 * Get-GraphType should take a URI
 * Can we use requires to load assemblies in autographps?
 Probably not, as we need to pick the right platform, unless we do some strange tricks